 Table 8 shows that the Grade III learners of Malama Integrated School had a mean mathematics performance score of 84.37 before using Ilocano worksheets, with a standard deviation of 2.27.
 This indicates that the students generally performed well, falling under the "Good" interpretation category, and their scores were fairly consistent, as reflected by the low standard deviation.
 The relatively small spread in scores suggests that most students had similar levels of understanding prior to the intervention.
 This baseline performance serves as a valuable reference point in evaluating the effectiveness of using Ilocano worksheets.
 If post-intervention results show significant improvement, it would imply that integrating local language into instruction could be a meaningful tool in enhancing mathematics learning outcomes for early-grade learners.

-Table 9.
+Table 9-

 Mathematics Performance of Grade III Learners After Using Ilocano Worksheets in Teaching Mathematics